1991 European Cup Winners' Cup final: Summary

 Mark Hughes, who had previously played for Barcelona, scored both of the goals for Manchester United.
 His career had faltered after Terry Venables took him to the Camp Nou in 1986.
 A loan spell at Bayern Munich revived him prior to his return to United in 1988.

 After a goalless first half, United went 1–0 up following a free-kick from captain, Bryan Robson, which was headed goalwards by defender Steve Bruce.
 United striker Mark Hughes tapped the ball over the line, although whether the ball had already crossed before Hughes touched it was in dispute for some time, with both Bruce and Hughes claiming the goal (Mark Hughes later credited the goal to Steve Bruce, but the official scoreline shows both goals as being scored by Hughes).
-For his second goal, Hughes cut the ball into the net from such an acute angle that he had to spin it off the outside of his boot to ensure that it found its mark.
+For his second goal, Hughes cut the ball into the net from such an acute angle on the right that he had to spin it off the outside of his boot to ensure that it found its mark.

 After Koeman scored from a free kick, which came off the upright and hit the legs of United keeper Les Sealey before crossing the line, Barcelona had a late equaliser ruled out for offside and also had a shot cleared off the line.
 United finished the game 2–1 winners.

-Manchester United were undefeated in all rounds (unlike Barcelona who lost two games in qualifying).
+Manchester United were undefeated in all previous rounds matches prior to this game (unlike Barcelona who lost two games in previous rounds).
 Brian McClair scored at least once in every round that Manchester United were involved in, except the final.

 The Spanish newspapers stated "The Red Devils came dressed in white, like angels" but went on to remark at how devilish United were in their beating of Barcelona.